Cpt-Dingus/blog-page/docs/Radio/AD936x starter guide.md

 #### 1. Head to the [Releases](https://github.com/F5OEO/tezuka_fw/releases/latest/) page and select your SDR accordingly

-> Note that `fishball` refers to Zynq 7010-based SDRs and `fishball7020` refers to Zynq 7020-based SDRs
+> Note that `fishball` refers to Zynq 7010-based HamGeek SDRs, `fishball7020` refers to Zynq 7020-based HamGeek SDRs, `libresdr` refers to the Zynq 7020-based LibreSDR

 #### 2. Remove the SD card from the SDR